700 Children's® – A Blog by Pediatric Experts

 Drinks to Avoid

-Soft drinks have long been known to cause cavities and should be avoided for a number of health reasons.
+Soft drinks (soda or pop) have long been known to cause cavities and should be avoided for a few health reasons.
 A hidden danger is juice, which also has high amounts of sugar.
 Grape juice has six teaspoons of sugar in six ounces, which is similar to popular sodas.

 Can Milk Cause Cavities?